sheenamrv/sheenamrv.github.io/README.md

 I continue updating small sections of the website whenever I revisit the project.

 On the website, you’ll also find:

-• My LinkedIn, GitHub, and email links
+- My LinkedIn, GitHub, and email links
-• Featured projects and experiences
+- Featured projects and experiences
-• Small excerpts from recommendation letters written by previous seniors and mentors
+- Small excerpts from recommendation letters written by previous seniors and mentors

-Feel free to reach out through email at smrverana@gmail.com !
 ---

-## Tech Stack
+## 🧰 Tech Stack

 | Technology | Purpose | Link |
 |---|---|---|